Primary Care Nurse Practitioner Residency Program

 - To promote the VA as a place of opportunity.

-- Support professional nurses seeking advancement of their careers.
+- Support professional nurses seeking advancement in their careers.

 - Support the important mission of providing care to those who have served and protected the Nation.